Vegan Mango Cake

 Notes

-- I managed to get around 160g of mango flesh from a medium Kensington Pride mango.
-However, if your mangoes are smaller or larger, you may need less or more mangoes.
+- I got around 160g of mango flesh from 1 medium Kensington Pride mango.
+However, depending on the size of your mangoes, you may need less or more.
 This recipe also works well with frozen or canned mango.

 This post was originally published in January 2020 and updated in September 2021.